 The working group understands that this charter question refers to a lock that some Registrars apply by default to protect their customers from accidental or malicious inter-Registrar transfers.
 Registrants may, however, request lock removal, and Registrars must remove the lock within five days per requirements of the Transfer Policy.
 Charter question a6 asks whether this lock, which some Registrars choose to apply today, should become a policy requirement for ALL Registrars.
 For the avoidance of doubt, the lock addressed in this charter question is distinct from potential requirements for a Registrar to restrict the RNH from transferring a domain name to a new Registrar within 30 days of the initial registration date and within 30 days of the completion of an inter-Registrar transfer.
-Unlike Preliminary Recommendations 20-21 regarding inter-Registrar transfer restrictions, the lock discussed in this charter question is a default lock that is generally removable upon the request of the registrant, while the restrictions discussed in Preliminary Recommendations 20-21 are triggered by a specific event and are not removable upon the request of the registrant.
+Unlike Preliminary Recommendations 16-17 regarding inter-Registrar transfer restrictions, the lock discussed in this charter question is a default lock that is generally removable upon the request of the registrant, while the restrictions discussed in Preliminary Recommendations 16-17 are triggered by a specific event and are not removable upon the request of the registrant.

 The working group does not believe that mandatory domain name locking as presented above should be added to the Transfer Policy.
+The working group believes that the security model presented in response to charter question a1 provides for a transfer process with appropriate levels of security within the bounds of the Transfer Policy.
 It is the working group’s view that Registrars are in the best position to determine whether locking a domain by default upon registration is appropriate for their customers in combination with other security features implemented by the Registrar.
-The working group notes that there will be greater security related to inter-Registrar transfers following the implementation of Preliminary Recommendations 7-13 for enhanced security of the TAC.
 The working group expects that Registrars will continue to use their own discretion to implement any additional measures that may be appropriate for their business model and customer base.

 Charter Question a7